- Buy & sell US stocks with zero commission.

 - Fractional share and cryptocurrency trading, plus CFDs all available.

-- Can only trade US shares and ETFs, not Australian securities.
+- Can only trade US shares, not Australian securities.

 - Trading account operates in USD, so you have to pay a currency exchange margin when depositing and withdrawing funds.